algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 The website will have the following features:
 - Display the current time of the user
 - Display the precise time when Santa Claus will be at the user's location
-- Put an input for the user to enter his postal adress and thus be able to have the most accurate prediction
+- Put an input for the user to enter his postal adress and his country thus we will be able to obtain the most accurate result
 - Display the location of Santa Claus on a map
 - Display the location of the reindeers on a map
 - Responsive design